thanhdo1991/d8-theming-guide/what-are-preprocess-functions.md

 Preprocess functions can be used to perform additional conditional logic and data processing of the variables present in a Twig template file.
 Preprocess functions are optional, and are defined in a theme's _THEMENAME.theme_ file.

+Preprocess functions are called once for each time a template is used.